ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 There's a but however, Oracle will work with other OpenJDK vendors to hand over the OpenJDK LTS code line and allow those vendors to continue working on these updates together.
 Handing over the openJDK code line has already occurred for both Java 8 and Java 11 with Red Hat taking over those update projects, this doesn't mean that they are the only one contributing to the OpenJDK project, various people can still provide patches and add new features to new versions of the OpenJDK, you can read more about JDK 11 updates [here](https://wiki.openjdk.java.net/display/JDKUpdates/JDK11u) you'll see that there updates planned there for for at least Mid October 2019.

 This means that the Oracle's JDK could differ from the OpenJDK based binaries and the JDK's provided by other vendors.
-Most of the major vendors have continued to take efforts to keep them in sync as much as possible, but this does mean they you should develop, test, .. your applications on the binaries you plan on using in production, or you might end op with some unexpected results during production.
+Most of the major vendors have continued to take efforts to keep them in sync as much as possible, but this does mean you should develop, test, .. your applications on the binaries you plan on using in production, or you might end op with some unexpected results during production, to prevent big differences a TCK is provided by Oracle for OpenJDK distributions, more about that later in the article.

 ## OpenJDK updates

-The openJDK community works on a free, open-source implementations of the Java Se standard.
-Oracle contributes allot to this project, and forms the basis for both the Oracle JDK and OpenJDK builds.
+The openJDK community works on free, open-source implementations of the Java Se standard.
+Oracle contributes allot to these project, and forms the basis for both the Oracle JDK and OpenJDK builds.
 OpenJDK 11+ versions are interchangeable with Oracle's JDK for applications.
 Oracle will continue to contribute to OpenJDK while they provide updates for the corresponding Oracle OpenJDK build version.
 Once that version is superseded, Oracle will cease contributing to that version and start updating the next one.

 ### Updates from other vendors

-Oracle is very receptive of the idea on having community maintenance and will continue to support handover of the OpenJDK to the community to qualified volunteering entities once they have moved on to working on the next version.
+Oracle is very receptive of the idea on having community maintenance and will continue to support handover of the OpenJDK to the community to a qualified volunteering entity once they have moved on to working on the next version.
 Red Hat is currently globally leading and updating OpenJDK 6 and OpenJDK 7 projects after Oracle ended updates for them.
-After Read hat stopped updating OpenJDK 6, Azul Systems has taken over leading the project and continued to provide updates for the project to this day.
+After Red hat stopped updating OpenJDK 6, Azul Systems has taken over leading the project and continued to provide updates for the project to this day.

-Red Hat will soon be leading OpenJDK 8 and OpenJDK 11.
+Red Hat is currently leading OpenJDK 8 and OpenJDK 11 since April.
 This does not mean that they are the sole contributors to the project they lead, other vendors are providing patches and updates as well.
 The biggest contribution are happening to the OpenJDK 8 project with contributions from not just Red Hat, but Amazon, Azul Systems, BellSoft, IBM, jClarity, Google, Sap and many other vendors.

 For consistency, these venders provide extended update cycles for their openJDK for the same versions that are deemed LTS for Oracle's JDK.